Student Handbook

 Phase one (1) is an 18-week ONLINE course where students will learn through Word documents, PowerPoint presentations converted into PDF files, videos during the online session, self-study from indicated readings, the online discussion forum and inquiry-based learning.
 The PowerPoint presentations are helpful in those modules where visual learning is emphasised.
 The videos demonstrate the 100 Kodokan techniques and the Nage no Kata correctly.
 These videos are recorded in the Kodokan Judo Institute, where Kodokan instructors demonstrate the techniques.
 These videos are the primary source of information on these techniques.

 There are NO LECTURES or online meetings during Phase one (1).
-Students must follow the modules week by week and study at their own speed.
-Students must observe the Monitoring phases where they must reach the required percentage (%) to follow the course.
-Reref to the section of Course Progression Monitoring in the Student Handbook for details.
+Students must follow the modules weekly and study at their speed.
+Students must observe the monitoring phases, during which they must reach the required percentage (%) to follow the course.
+Refer to the section on Course Progression Monitoring in the Student Handbook for details.

-The online forum discussions are necessary for sharing knowledge among students with different perspectives.
-The panels of the discussion forums in each module are linked to the email address of the IJF Academy instructor, who receives an email when a post is sent in by a student.
-As the course instructor has access to the forum, the instructor can reply by posting.
-In this case, all the students can follow this exchange and benefit from it.
-This inquiry-based learning makes the students create their approach to posted issues.
-The online discussion forum has a built-in translation tool powered by Google Translate in several languages.
+Online forum discussions are necessary for sharing knowledge among students from different perspectives.
+The panels of the discussion forums in each module are linked to the email address of the IJF Academy instructor, who receives an email when a student sends in a post.
+As the course instructor can access the forum, the instructor can reply by posting.
+In this case, all the students can follow and benefit from this exchange.
+This inquiry-based learning allows the students to create their approach to posted issues.
+The online discussion forum has a built-in translation tool powered by Google Translate that can be used in several languages.
 It increases the chance that students have the motivation and courage to share their opinions.
-For students who wish to take their learning further, there is also a dedicated section in each module that gives a range of additional resources
+For students who wish to take their learning further, a dedicated section in each module gives a range of additional resources.

 The Undergraduate Certificate in Judo Instructor programme is a blended programme.
 The assessments of the programme are the following: